Steve Cohen (businessman): SEC investigation (2012–2016)

-Point72 Ventures (2014–present)
+Point72 Asset Management (2014–present)

-In 2014, Cohen founded Point72 Ventures, "a venture capital fund that makes early-stage investments".
+In 2014, Cohen founded Point72 Asset Management as a family office.
+In 2018, Cohen's firm commenced operations as a registered investment advisor and began managing assets for external investors.
+As of 2026, Point72 has $45.7 billion in assets under management, placing it among the world's largest multi-strategy hedge funds alongside Citadel and Millennium Management.
+In October 2024, Point72 launched Turion, a fund dedicated to artificial intelligence investments, run by portfolio manager Eric Sanchez.
+Cohen is one of the fund's investors.
+The fund posted a 14% gain within months of launch and was expected to grow to $1.5 billion in assets.

 GameStop short squeeze

 In January 2021, Cohen's hedge fund Point72 joined Ken Griffin's Citadel in putting $2.75 billion into Melvin Capital, the hedge fund of former Cohen protege Gabe Plotkin, as a result of the GameStop short squeeze.
 Cohen denied that his involvement with the short squeeze would affect his willingness to spend money on the New York Mets.
 Cohen deactivated his Twitter account on January 29, 2021, due to an influx of threats against him and his family.

 Wealth

 In 2024, Forbes estimated Cohen's net worth at $21.3 billion, ranking him the 30th richest person in the United States.

 Cohen was dubbed "the hedge fund king" in a 2006 Wall Street Journal article.
 His 2005 compensation was reportedly $1 billion, considerably higher than his 2001 compensation of $428 million.
 In February 2015, Forbes listed Cohen as the highest-earning hedge-fund manager in 2014.
 In December 2013, Cohen's New York penthouse in the Bloomberg Tower was listed with an initial sale price of $115 million.
 According to Institutional Investor, Cohen made an estimated $1.7 billion in 2020.
+In 2025, Cohen earned an estimated $3.4 billion, topping Bloomberg's annual ranking of the world's highest-paid hedge fund managers for the first time, surpassing longtime rival Ken Griffin of Citadel.
+Point72's flagship fund returned approximately 17.5% in 2025, its fourth consecutive year of double-digit gains.